 And, that brand image is really valuable.
 For instance, Intrabrands estimates the value of the Coca-Cola brand at $73.1 billion, which made it one of the most valuable brands in the world, competing with Apple and Google.
 Of course, the world changes and a new valuable reduced the value of the Coke brand as the world moved from carbonated beverages to other drinks.
 You can see the most recent rank and valuation assigned to global brands below.

-Elements critical for building a brand
+Elements critical needed to build a brand

 Whether you’re working on building a brand from scratch, rebranding your existing products, or maintaining a valuable brand, the work is an ongoing operation that starts with identifying who you are and aligning that with what customers want.
 An excellent tool for this is perceptual mapping, which involves analyzing where existing brands exist on a map reflecting key decision variables used by consumers in making purchase decisions.
 Below is an example of what a perceptual map looks like for chocolate candy.